fengyuli-dev/multimedia-gpt/README.md

-**This repository is not actively maintained as there are recent corporate projects that share our vision, such as [TaskMatrix](https://github.com/microsoft/TaskMatrix), [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), and [HuggingGPT](https://github.com/microsoft/JARVIS), that benefit from larger team effort and better management.** Multimedia GPT is integrated as part of an exiciting ongoing research, which hopefully will be announced in a few months.
+**This repository is not actively maintained as there are recent corporate projects that share our vision, such as [TaskMatrix](https://github.com/microsoft/TaskMatrix), [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), and [HuggingGPT](https://github.com/microsoft/JARVIS), that benefit from larger team effort and better management.**
 -------

 # Multimedia GPT